Getting More Out Of Your Daily Scrum: The 5 Discussions Your Team Should Be Having

 - What are you going to do until the next Daily Scrum?

 It’s about inspecting and adapting; collecting information (inspecting) and doing something with the information (adapting).
 Daily Scrum has gone by the name Daily Standup, which is no longer in favor and Regular Sync-Up which is gaining favor.

-Here are 5 discussions that naturally percolate to the surface during
+Here are 5 discussions that naturally percolate to the surface during the Daily Scrum.

 The Re-Plan Existing Work Discussion

 The most important kind of discussion and one that often directly follows the Daily Scrum, is a tactical re-planning session.
 This is the discussion where the tactical agility takes place; this is where the Team really exercises its self-organization and self-management, (read Successful Teams Swarm).

 When a Team is Swarming, they need to know which Coordinators need help from the Swarmers and which Swarmers are available to help.
 The Team Members need to know what they’re going to do today.
 There’s really no magic to this.
 Simply have a discussion amongst the Team Members about who’s going to do what today, who needs help and who’s available.
 When this discussion is over, all the Team Members walk away knowing what they’re going to do today or, at least, what they’re going to be doing right now.
 That’s it, that’s all, that’s enough.

 The second most common type of discussion that the Team may have after the Daily Scrum is an Impediment Removal session.
 In this discussion the ScrumMaster works with the Team Members who have impairments in order to help them figure out how to remove, or bypass, them.